gtk-rs/gir/book/src/tutorial/high_level_rust_api.md

 Okay, lets go through that process for a few objects of our example.

-TODO: Add steps of example
+🚧 TODO: Add remaining steps of the pango example 🚧

 Again, if you do it on another library and it fails and you can't figure out why, don't hesitate to [contact us](https://gtk-rs.org/contact)!